EDUCBA Logo

 And Why do I need to know about the errors?

-But knowing about the errors in website and their solution will help you to gain knowledge and it will help the webmasters and the network administrators to know the most common problems in net and how to deal with it.
-Sometimes to fix the problem all you need to do is verify the settings and run a simple maintenance task.
-By doing this you can increase the system’s security and the speed of transferring data over the net.
+But knowing about the errors in websites and their solution will help you to gain knowledge, and it will help the web admins and the network administrators to understand the most common problems on the net and how to deal with them.
+Sometimes, to fix the problem, you only need to verify the settings and run a simple maintenance task.
+By doing this, you can increase the system’s security and data transfer speed over the net.

-There are three main pillars of a conversion focused website – Qualified traffic, easy navigation and good web strategy.
+A conversion-focused website has three main pillars – Qualified traffic, easy navigation, and good web strategy.
 These pillars can sometimes be distracted by some minor issues on the website.
 These minor issues are considered like vehicle maintenance.
 They need to be fixed frequently to have a smooth running.
-Listed below are few easy to fix errors on website.
+Listed below are a few easy-to-fix errors on the website.

-If you have any grammatical or typing mistake in the contents of your site then your website will look unprofessional.
-So you need to be very cautious before the contents are published on the website.
-If you need to produce quality website content then you need to have an editor.
+If you have any grammatical or typing mistakes in the contents of your site, then your website will look unprofessional.
+So it would help to be cautious before the contents are published on the website.
+If you need to produce quality website content, you need an editor.

 Broken Links

-If you have broken links in your website then your user may lose interest in your website.
-To fix a broken link use tool instead of doing manually.
+If you have broken links in your website, then your user may lose interest in your website.
+To fix a broken link, use a tool instead of doing manually.
 It will save you a lot of time and resources.

 Outdated Copyright

-You might be surprised to see a outdated copyright in others website.
+You might be surprised to see outdated copyright on other websites.
 Then what about yours?
-What will be your user’s reaction to an outdated copyright?
+What will be your user’s reaction to an old copyright?
 This will give a feeling to your customer that you are out of the business.

 Broken images

-Missing or broken images is an easy to identify and quick to fix error.
-You need to have a content management system (CMS) to find out such errors and rebuild it properly.
+Missing or broken images are an easy-to-identify and quick-to-fix error.
+You need a content management system (CMS) to find out such mistakes and rebuild them properly.

 Non-Friendly URL’s